SoftwareONE-SAP/meteor-reactable/README.md

 }
 ```

-The class "reactable" is always included
+The class "reactable" is always included.

+**IMPORTANT** - Never modify `this.props`.
+It is Reacts immutable component properties.

 ### `config.tableClasses` [ `String` | `Array` | `Function` ]